 The Rare INFP Male

 INFPs are an unusual and rare group of individuals.
 In the U.S. they make up a mere 2-5% of the population.
 Male INFPs are even rarer, making up only 1-1.5% of the population.
-These value-driven, imaginative individuals often feel like the definitive square pegs in round holes.
+These value-driven, imaginative men often feel like the definitive square pegs in round holes.
 In a culture and society that perpetrates the idea that males are normally domineering, assertive, and blunt, the male INFP can feel that there is something innately wrong with them or unacceptable to others.
 This struggle isn’t limited to males in the U.S. either.
 This seems to be a worldwide dilemma.

 “In the country I’m living in (the Philippines), I’ve met many people in my life who seem to think that a quintessential male should have at least these traits – outspoken, bold, tough-minded, decisive, and logical.
 As a male INFP, I just couldn’t get used to those traits and even if I try to do it, I can only act like it for so long.”